Hungarians set to return maverick Orban to power in Sunday vote

 Critics say Orban has used his mandate to curb democratic checks and balances and the freedom of the media, allegations his government rejects.

-Voting at over 10,000 polling stations began at 0400 GMT and polls close at 1700 GMT.
+Voting at over 10,000 polling stations begins at 0400 GMT and polls close at 1700 GMT.
 An unofficial result will be announced on Sunday night.

 Unlike four years ago, when Hungarians voted in two rounds, Sunday's election will feature a first-past-the-post single round in 106 constituencies, with the number of lawmakers in parliament reduced sharply to 199 from 386.